 An employee is regarded as fulfilling the conditional specific expertise if the employee's remuneration exceeds a defined salary standard.
 The salary standard is indexed annually.
-For 2020 the salary standard is fixed at a taxable annual salary of € 38,347 (2019: € 37,743) or € 54,781 including the 30% allowance (2019: € 53,918).
-This salary standard of € 38,347 (2020) is excluding the final levy components and thus excluding the 30% allowance.
+For 2021 the salary standard is fixed at a taxable annual salary of € 38,961 (2020: € 38,347) or € 55,658 including the 30% allowance (2020: € 54,781).
+This salary standard of € 38,347 (2021) is excluding the final levy components and thus excluding the 30% allowance.
 In most cases no more specific check is made for scarcity, but this is done if for example all the employees with a particular expertise meet the salary standard.
 The following factors are then taken into account:

-- a. he level of the training followed by the employee; - b.
+- a.
+The level of the training followed by the employee; - b.
 The experience of the employee relevant for his job; - c.
 The pay level of the present job in the Netherlands in relation to the pay level in the employee's country of origin.

 For scientists and employees who are physicians in training as specialists there is no salary standard.
-For employees coming in who are aged under 30 years and have completed their Master's degree there is a reduced salary standard of € 29,149 for 2020 (2019: € 28,690) or € 41,641 (2020) including the 30% allowance.
+For employees coming in who are aged under 30 years and have completed their Master's degree there is a reduced salary standard of € 29,616 for 2021 (2020: € 29,149) or € 42,308 (2021) including the 30% allowance..